 I was lucky to the get the job.
 At 17 I was on my own and needed to get enough cash together to support myself and pay tuition for the college I planned to attend in the next year.
 I wasn’t exactly the poster child for a conservative service industry.
 My red hair, short and spiky, Cleopatra eyeliner and safety pin accented black wardrobe worked against the traditional waitress image.
 The hair could be flattened out (though it clashed with the red polyester tunic of my uniform).
-The stovepipe black jeans and high top converse runners were allowable and so I became an employee of The House of Gene better known to all and sundry as Gene’s Chinese food restaurant.
+The stovepipe black jeans and high top converse runners were allowable and so I became an employee of The House of Gene better known to all and sundry as Gene’s Restaurant.

 Gene’s was the po’ boy cousin of the swanky Lee’s restaurant blocks situated around the corner and up the block in the CBD of the artistically blessed Stratford, Ontario.
 Located back to front across the street from an adult club and nestled between retail establishments Gene’s could always be counted on for a hot plate of steaming rice and Moo-shu pork from 12 in the afternoon until 1 am most weekdays, or 3 am on Friday and Saturday nights.

 The restaurant itself was a long room, narrower at the front than the back, with the largest visual distinction being a set of swinging doors at the end that led to the kitchen.
 There was no real foyer.
 As you entered the restaurant there was a desk and a till where receipts and take out orders were processed.
 The small counter that followed housed glasses, ashtrays and cutlery.
 The front wall was completed by a refrigerated display case complete with see-through sliding doors so that you could pick the beer or dessert of your choice.
 Tables lined each side of the room.